 The PwC network is not one international partnership.
-A Member Firm cannot act as agent of PwCIL or any other Member Firm, cannot obligate PwCIL or any other Member Firm, and is liable only for its own acts or omissions and not those of PwCIL or any other Member Firm.
-Similarly, PwCIL cannot act as an agent of any Member Firm, cannot obligate any Member Firm, and is liable only for its own acts or omissions.
-PwCIL has no right or ability to control Member Firm's exercise of professional judgement.
+A member firm cannot act as agent of PwCIL or any other member firm, cannot obligate PwCIL or any other member firm, and is liable only for its own acts or omissions and not those of PwCIL or any other member firm.
+Similarly, PwCIL cannot act as an agent of any member firm, cannot obligate any member firm, and is liable only for its own acts or omissions.
+PwCIL has no right or ability to control member firm's exercise of professional judgement.
 The governance bodies of PwCIL are:

-- Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of network standards.
+- Global Board, which is responsible for the governance of PwClL, the oversight of the Network Leadership Team and the approval of network standards.
 The Board does not have an external role.
-Board members are elected by Partners from all PwC firms around the world every four years - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
-Its members are responsible for leading teams drawn from network firms to coordinate activities across all areas of our business.

-Size of the Network

-The total turnover achieved by statutory auditors and audit firms from EU or EEA Member States, that are members of the PwC Network resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements, for the year ended 30 June 2020, is approximately €3.2 billion.
-This represents the turnover from each entity's most recent financial year converted into Euro (€) at the exchange rate prevailing at that financial year end date.
-A list of PwC Network audit firms and sole practitioner statutory auditors in the EU/ EEA Member States, as at 30 June 2020, can be found in Appendix 2.
+Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
+Its members are responsible for leading teams drawn from member firms to coordinate activities across all areas of our business.
+Size of the Network Total turnover achieved by statutory auditors and audit firms from EEA Member States that are members of the PwC network resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately 2.4 billion Euros.
+This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing as of 30 June 2021.
+A list of PwC Network audit firms and sole practitioner statutory auditors in the EU/ EEA Member States, as at 30 June 2021, can be found in Appendix 2.

+Appendix 1:

-Appendix 1: Public Interest Entities
+Public Interest Entities

-Below is a list of EU Public Interest Entities (PIE) as defined in the Auditors Law of 2017 of Cyprus, for whom we were engaged to issue a statutory audit opinion between 1 July 2019 and 30 June 2020.
+Below is a list of EU Public Interest Entities (PIE) as defined in the Auditors Law of 2017 of Cyprus, for whom we were engaged to issue a statutory audit opinion between 1 July 2020 and 30 June 2021.

 AIG EUROPE LIMITED - CYPRUS BRANCH

-ALLIANZ HELLAS S.A. - CYPRUS BRANCHX
+ALLIANZ HELLAS S.A. - CYPRUS BRANCH

 AMATHUS PUBLIC LIMITED\

-BANK OF BEIRUT S.A.L. - CYPRUS BRANCHX
+BANK OF BEIRUT S.A.L. - CYPRUS BRANCH

 BANK OF CYPRUS PUBLIC COMPANY LIMITED

 CLARIDGE PUBLIC LIMITED\

 CNP CYPRIALIFE LIMITED

 CNP ASFALISTIKI LIMITED

 CONSTANTINOU BROS HOTELS PUBLIC COMPANY LIMITED\

-COSMOS INSURANCE PUBLIC COMPANY LIMITED
+COSMOS INSURANCE PUBLIC COMPANY LIMITED\

-EFG BANK (LUXEMBOURG) S.A. - CYPRUS BRANCHX
+EFG BANK (LUXEMBOURG) S.A. - CYPRUS BRANCH

-ERMES DEPARTMENT STORES PLC\X
+ERMES DEPARTMENT STORES PLC\

 ETHNIKI GENERAL INSURANCE CYPRUS LIMITED

 ETHNIKI INSURANCE CYPRUS LIMITED

 EUROLIFE LIMITED

 GENERAL INSURANCE OF CYPRUS LIMITED

 GLOBAL PORTS INVESTMENTS PLC\

 GLOBALTRANS INVESTMENT PLC\

 HD INSURANCE LIMITED

-INTERAMERICAN PROPERTY & CASUALTY INSURANCE S.A. - CYPRUS BRANCHX
+INTERAMERICAN PROPERTY & CASUALTY INSURANCE S.A. - CYPRUS BRANCH

 INTERBREW PLC\

 JORDAN KUWAIT BANK - CYPRUS BRANCH

 K + G COMPLEX PUBLIC COMPANY LIMITED\

 K. KYTHREOTIS HOLDINGS PUBLIC LIMITED\

-MALLOUPPAS & PAPACOSTAS PUBLIC CO LIMITED\
+MALLOUPPAS & PAPACOSTAS PUBLIC CO LIMITED\\

 MITSIDES PUBLIC COMPANY LIMITED\

 NATIONAL BANK OF GREECE - CYPRUS BRANCH

 NATIONAL BANK OF GREECE (CYPRUS) LIMITED

 PANDORA INVESTMENTS PUBLIC LIMITED\

 RCB BANK LIMITED

 ROS AGRO PLC\

 S.D.
 STANDARD DRILLING PLC\

 TCS GROUP HOLDINGS PLC\

 THE CYPRUS CEMENT PUBLIC COMPANY LIMITED\

 TOP KINISIS TRAVEL PUBLIC LIMITED\

 TRUST INTERNATIONAL INSURANCE COMPANY LIMITED

-UNIFAST FINANCE & INVESTMENTS PUBLIC COMPANY\
+UNIVERSAL LIFE INSURANCE PUBLIC COMPANY LIMITED

-WOOLWORTH (CYPRUS) PROPERTIES PLC\X
+WOOLWORTH (CYPRUS) PROPERTIES PLC\

-(\) denotes entities that have issued transferable securities on a regulated market in the EU.
+\ denotes entities that have issued transferable securities on a regulated market in the EU

-(x) denotes entities for which although audit procedures have been performed, no opinion was issued during the period.
+x denotes entities for which although audit procedures have been performed, no opinion was issued during the period

-Appendix 2: PwC Network EU entities
+Appendix 2: